Diana Hagen

-Diana Hagen is an American lawyer serving as a justice on the Utah Supreme Court.
+Diana Hagen is an American lawyer who served as a justice on the Utah Supreme Court from 2022 to 2026.
 She served as a judge of the Utah Court of Appeals from 2017 to 2022.

 Education

 Hagen attended Ben Lomond High School.
 She received a Bachelor of Arts in speech Communication from the University of Utah and a Juris Doctor from the S.J.
 Quinney College of Law in 1998, graduating Order of the Coif.

 Legal and academic career

 Hagen served a law clerk for Judge Tena Campbell of the United States District Court for the District of Utah.
 She then practiced as an attorney with Parr, Waddoups, Brown, Gee & Loveless in Salt Lake City.
 She later served as an Assistant United States Attorney and served as chief of the Appellate Section then later becoming First Assistant United States Attorney.
 As a federal prosecutor, Hagen handled many high profile cases, such as the Elizabeth Smart kidnapping case.
 Hagen was also an adjunct professor of law at the University of Utah, where she taught courses on appellate practice and advocacy and also coached intercollegiate moot court teams.